alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 That same day (and I mean literally the same day), I was talking to my mentor about issues I was having in my own project.
 I had two implementations of a neural net.
 I was feeding the same input data every step.
-The networks had exactly the same loss and exactly the same hyperparameters, with exactly the same optimizer, trained with exactly the same number of GPUs, *and yet one version had 5% less classification accuracy, and consistently so.*
+The networks had exactly the same loss, exactly the same hyperparameters, with exactly the same optimizer, trained with exactly the same number of GPUs, *and yet one version had 2% less classification accuracy, and consistently so.*
-It was clear that something had to be different about the two implementations, but what?
+It was clear that something had to be different between the two implementations, but what?

-It was very lucky all the MetaGraph stuff got me thinking about batch norm.
+It was very lucky the MetaGraph issues got me thinking about batch norm.
 Who knows how long it would have taken me to figure it out otherwise?

 Let's dig into this one a bit, because this problem was the inspiration